 - a shrub layer consisting of hazel and holly, along with grasses, brambles, fern, bracken and flowering plants;

 - many primary consumers including insects and small mammals and deer, along with 38 species of birds

 - secondary consumers such as owls, adders and foxes;

-- over 100 lakes and ponds providing important habitats for numerous species of fauna (animals) and flora (plants).
+- over 100 lakes and ponds provide important habitats for numerous fauna species (animals) and flora (plants).

 Epping Forest food web

 Epping Forest Nutrient Cycle

 Sustainable Management of Epping Forest

 Recreation is controlled within the forest including having designated car parking areas, a visitor centre, provision of rubbish bins and leaflets on how to use the forest to protect the environment.
 Paths for walking and riding are open to public use.
 Additionally, there are currently nine Forest Keepers, three Senior Forest Keepers and one Head Keeper employed to protect the forest environment.
 These strategies are sustainable because they protect the forest for future generations.